 In October 2018 Jen was asked to facilitate a community forum involving 32 participants, being a mix of community members from fire-impacted areas across the state, members of the Advisory Panel and staff from the Victorian Government.
 The forum aimed to gather community feedback about how best to commemorate the 10-year anniversary of the 2009 fires.
 The forum also addressed the possibility of a permanent State memorial.

-Jen was then asked to facilitate a further forum in December 2018 to gather community feedback about the potential approach for the State anniversary event to mark the 10 Year Anniversary of the 2009 Victorian Bushfires.
+Jen was asked to facilitate a further forum in December 2018 to gather community feedback about the potential approach for the State anniversary event to mark the 10 Year Anniversary of the 2009 Victorian Bushfires.

 Amber Clarey and Kylie Cirak assisted with the reports for the two events.